OphelieRutschmann/Casp4_Mtb_scRNAseq_MouseLungs/README.md

 ## **Overview**

-This repository contains an R markdown analysis examining Caspase-4 (also known as Caspase-11) expression across macrophage populations in a **single-cell RNA sequencing** dataset of *Mycobacterium tuberculosis* (Mtb)-infected mouse lungs.
+This repository contains the scripts to analyse Caspase-4 (Caspase-11) expression across macrophage populations in a **single-cell RNA sequencing** dataset of *Mycobacterium tuberculosis* (Mtb)-infected mouse lungs.

 Cells are separated by infection status (**infected**, **bystander**, and **uninfected**) and differential expression is assessed within each macrophage subpopulation.
 The analysis also includes pathway enrichment and a quantitative breakdown of Casp4+ cell distributions across populations.